Getting a mortgage takes approximately 18 to 40 days. However, it depends on circumstances such as an individual’s situation and market status.

 - Getting the actual loan

 Throughout the process, there is no specific time range that each part takes.
 Each step may take minutes, hours, or even days.
+With this being said, you might want to check USDA loan areas to find the best property for your money.

 A pre-approval letter is the most essential thing in getting a mortgage, and it usually takes only a few minutes.